qoocku/emixins/README.md

 Current version of Erlang/OTP has had a rather experimental feature which resembles a "mixin" concept of several OO languages.
 The feature is enabled by inserting `-extends(a_mixin)` attribute into a module code.
-This feature is during run-time -- standard `error_handler` module catches all cases of undefined function call and tries to call the lacking function using the module mentioned in the `extends` attribute.
+This feature is enabled during run-time -- standard `error_handler` module catches all cases of undefined function call and tries to call the lacking function using the module mentioned in the `extends` attribute.
 It's rather, like err..., pretty cool BUT one may define